All CardZen guides

 • How to use the camera to capture card photos

-• How AI extracts player name, year, set, and card number
+• How CardSense extracts player name, year, set, and card number

 • How cards are organized into batches